2016-ucdavis-sts98/notes/lecture/2016.05.10/README.md

 map.text("county", sfbay, add = TRUE, col = "white")
 legend("bottomleft", levels(col), fill = palette, cex = 0.75)
 map.scale(-123.10, 37.48, metric = FALSE, cex = 0.5)

+# For a different-colored scale, see the map_scale.R file.
+The only way to do
+# it is to rewrite the map.scale() function.
 ```

 If you want to make side-by-side maps, set `mfrow` before plotting: